tynor88/Topshelf.SimpleInjector/README.md

 Topshelf.SimpleInjector
 =======================

+Put your apps on the Topshelf, with the power of SimpleInjector!
 Topshelf.SimpleInjector provides extensions to construct your TopShelf service class from the SimpleInjector IoC container.